KamalAbdali/PolymathKeyboardMac/distrib/readme-mac.txt

 1. The quicker method for installation is to double-click on the "US-Polymath.dmg" file.
 This should produce a window showing two
 items: an icon "US-Polymath.bundle" and a folder.
-Drag the bundle icon into the folder, and you're done.
+Drag the bundle icon into the folder, authenticate the operation by typing the root password, and you're done.

 2. In case that method doesn't work (i.e., the files you have to look for in the Activation step below can't be found), then an alternative method (with its own two alternatives!) is as follows:

-a) To make the keyboard layout available to all users on your computer (for this you will need to be an administrator), copy the files "us-polymath.keylayout" and "us-polymath.icns" into the folder "/Library/Keyboard Layouts".
+a) To make the keyboard layout available to all users on your computer (for this you will need to be root/administrator), copy the files "us-polymath.keylayout" and "us-polymath.icns" into the folder "/Library/Keyboard Layouts".
 (If you have already installed a previous version of the US-Polymath keyboard layout, then confirm that you want the old files overwritten.)

 OR